chriswils95/chriswils.github.io/_pages/log.md

 * **Friday**: Work on the LLVM Riscv Backend

 ### Week 2: April 26, 2021
+Goals For the Week
+* Finished LLVM Riscv Backend
+* At least finished and test the microblaze server for the Nexys 4 DDR Board
+* Create a tutorial on LLVM RISV Backend possibly a github page

+Daily Progress

 * **Monday**: Back up desktop to the FPGA Server, Work on the LLVM Riscv Backend
 * **Tuesday**: Meet with Dr Goeders on key differences between